dominiqueakinyemi/LA-Shelter-Analysis-Improving-Outcomes-for-High-Risk-Dog-Breeds/README.md

 8. Standardized breed names through mapping

 ## Analysis Methods
-EDA: Performed in-depth analysis of entire dataset to examine intake and outcome trends for all shelters and breeds
+- EDA: performed in-depth analysis of the entire dataset to examine intake and outcome trends for all shelters and breeds

-Filtering: isolated the six high-risk breeds based on overrepresetnation in data, high euthanasia rates, low adoption rates, and long stays.
+- Filtering: isolated the six high-risk breeds based on overrepresentation in data, high euthanasia rates, low adoption rates, and long stays.

-Trend Analysis: compared monthly and yearly trends for high-risk breeds with overall shelter populations
+- Trend Analysis: compared monthly and yearly trends for high-risk breeds with overall shelter populations

 ## Key Findings

 Overall Shelter Trends
-- Intakes peaked in 2019, then decreased 2020-2021 (COVID-19 Pandemic)
+- Intakes peaked in 2019, then decreased in 2020-2021 (COVID-19 Pandemic)
-- Intakes and euthanasia have increased in 2022-2023 (adoption increasing, though less steeply) High Risk Breeds
+- Intakes and euthanasia have increased in 2022-2023 (adoption increasing, though less steeply)

+High Risk Breeds
+- **Bull Terriers, German shepherds, Chihuahuas, Siberian huskies, Boxers, and Rottweilers.**
-- These breeds either make up more than 10% of overall data set (extreme outliers causing overrpopulation) OR
+- These breeds either make up more than 10% of overall data set (extreme outliers causing over-population) OR
-- Have adoption rate higher than average of 42% (which is already less than half of all dogs), euthanasia rate higher than average of 14% (some breeds as high as 25%), or stays longer than the average of 15 days.
+- Have an adoption rate higher than the average of 42% (which is already less than half of all dogs), a euthanasia rate higher than the average of 14% (some breeds as high as 25%), or stays longer than the average of 15 days.
-- These breeds are: **bull terriers, german shepherds, chihuahuas, siberian huskies, boxers, and rottweilers.**
 - While the overall population saw an increase in adoptions from 2022 to 2023, high-risk dogs saw a decrease in adoptions.
-- Rescue involvement has decreased for both the overall population and high risk population.
+- Rescue involvement has decreased for both the overall population and high-risk population.

 ## Recommendations